hmchen47/DataScience/ML/MLNN-Hinton/11-Hopfield.md

 + Sample from the posterior distribution
   + get sample from the posterior distribution over hidden configurations for a given data vector
   + the number of possible hidden configurations is exponential
+    + apply MCMC to sample from the posterior
     + same as getting a sample from the model
     + except for keeping the visible units clamped to the given data vector
     + only the hidden units allowed to change states
+  + purpose:
-  + samples from the posterior required for learning the weights
+    + getting samples from the posterior given a data vector required for learning the weights
+    + knowing a good explanation for the observed data
       + hidden configuration: an "explanation" of an observed visible configuration
+      + actions based on that good explanation
+      + using for learning
     + better explanations having lower energy

 ### Lecture Video